 Dan’s decade of experience in vehicle architecture, prototype development, and team-building encompasses all forms of transportation, from SUVs to electric scooters to titanium bicycles.

 Chief Marketing Officer

-Ryan is a jack-of-all-trades kinda guy, with quite a varied background.
-He earned a BS in Environmental Studies from Emory University, developing strong writing skills and a holistic approach to problem solving.
+Ryan is a jack-of-all-trades, with quite a varied background.
+He earned a BS in Environmental Studies from Emory University, developing strong writing skills and a holistic, scientific approach to problem solving.
 Ryan spent his career thus far pursuing a wide range of interests, from retail management/marketing/merchandising to digital printing to photography to metal fabrication to video production.
 This broad array of skills is instrumental for Lit’s marketing and communication.

 Director of Operations

-Simona has an extensive business background, holding an MBA (Marketing + Finance concentrations) from University of San Francisco, and a BA in Economics from Boston University.
+Simona earned her MBA (Marketing + Finance concentrations) from University of San Francisco, and a BA in Economics from Boston University.
 She has also studied entrepreneurship and innovation in developing countries, focusing on Chile, Argentina, and Uruguay, as well as managing a portfolio of microloans in emerging markets.
 Prior to joining the Lit team, Simona worked in business strategy, marketing, analytics, and research for 3Degrees, Fisher Investments, and State Street Corporation.

 Vehicle Co-Architect & Systems Engineer

 Eric studied Transportation Design at Art Center College of Design, earning a BS as well an exclusive graduation show at the Honda Advanced R+D Gallery.
 His exceptional digital and analog design, modeling, prototyping, and fabrication skills were further developed through his work with Dassault Systèmes and Eleven.
 Eric has grown his skills to incorporate engineering experience with design, and he now co-leads the overall vehicle architecture of the C-1.

 Enoch comes to us from Art Center College of Design in Pasadena, CA, where he earned a BS with Honors in Transportation Design.
 While at Art Center, he worked with Mitsubishi and Honda to develop creative electric transportation solutions for South Africa and Malaysia.
 Enoch further experimented with electric and concept vehicles with Acton, Inc., and Katzkin.